shaanpakala/random_image_segmentations/README.md

     - Outchannels was 1 for Cell and People segmentation, 2 for Bears/Deers segmentation.

 # Bears/Deers segmentation
 This one was me starting from scratch, finding pictures of bears and deers online and filling in the masks myself.
 This means the train set was not as big as I would like though.
+I still got some decent results for the size of the train set, I thought.

 # Cell Segmenation
 This dataset I was able to find online, so the train set was pretty decent and I achieved the best results here.
 Also I got good results here since cells are just circles and pretty easily distinguishable.